enh11/schnorr-sigma-protocol/README.md

 ```
 cargo run --bin prover
 ```

-The server will ask for your ID.
-In our example, we saved a .json file containing an ID '123' with the corresponding public key.
-When the prover enter the ID, the Schnoor's protocol starts.
+- The server will prompt you for your ID.
+  - In this example, we use a `.json` file that maps IDs to public keys.
+  - For instance, the ID "123" corresponds to a stored public key.

+- After entering the ID, the Schnorr protocol begins:
+  - If the prover is honest, the verifier accepts the proof.
+  - Otherwise, the verifier rejects the identification attempt.